 This is known as Homeostasis or the ability or tendency to maintain internal balance.
 So much of our health relies on it that dogs and humans simply cannot be healthy without a normally functioning gut.

-The problem begins when the tight junctions (called Enterocytes) along the intestinal wall get weakened and begin to allow or “leak” the contents of the gut such as bacteria (both good and bad) as well as particles of undigested food into the bloodstream.
+Leaky gut in dogs begins when the tight junctions (called Enterocytes) along the intestinal wall get weakened and begin to allow or “leak” the contents of the gut such as bacteria (both good and bad) as well as particles of undigested food into the bloodstream.
 It is then that the “walls of the castle” have been breached.
 The alarm bells go off and like soldiers that go to fight to protect their castle, the body’s T cells start to attack these normally harmless substances and begin to produce anti-bodies.

-If the T cells mistakenly identifies a cell that belongs to its host to be an invader, it then results in an autoimmune disease where the immune system starts attacking its own cells.
+If the T cells mistakenly identify a cell that belongs to its host to be an invader, it then results in autoimmune disease where the immune system starts attacking its own cells.
 Bacteria and foreign substances are not supposed to be present in the bloodstream and the immune system will work hard to ensure that.

-Symptoms will appear such as lethargy, swelling, skin allergies, food allergies, joint pain, gum disease and even behavioral changes like anxiety and many other symptoms so unrelated that you would never guess were connected to the gut.
+Symptoms will appear such as lethargy, swelling, skin allergies, food allergies, joint pain, gum disease, and even behavioral changes like anxiety and many other symptoms so unrelated that you would never guess were connected to the gut.